jeelason/drive-swiftly/README.md

 ### Sales

-- List of sales people with the ability to delete them
+- Display and create sales history amongst salespersons and what cars are sold to customers
+- Check to see if the vehicle was already sold when selling a vehicle

 ### Inventory